AbhishekIT22112002/College/README.md

 - Bootstrap 5
 - JavaScript
 - MongoDB
+- jQuery
 - ExpressJs

-📱 Moreover, I've ensured that the website is fully responsive on all screens, making it accessible and user-friendly across various devices. 📱💡
+Moreover, I've ensured that the website is fully responsive on all screens, making it accessible and user-friendly across various devices.